-For those of you who have read some of my other pages, this video is a representative example of how I have learned what I know.
+For those of you who have read some of my other pages, this video is a representative example of how I have learned what I am sharing at this site.
 I videotape something so I can look at it again and again and hold conversations with others to co-construct the meaning.
+I can learn lots more doing this than studying some book or journal article.
+The short video conveys the experience of the Andre and ZemZem with more complexity than words can convey.

 I insert the colored half sheets into clear heavy duty sheet protectors. with a piece of light card (one-dot or two-dot chipboard) cut to the same size.
 I put a different numeral facing the other way on the other side of the card.
 Then I cut the sheet protector in half and use transparent tape to seal the seam so moisture cannot get inside.
 I always mix up the numerals on one board, so a child simply has to flip it over to try another numeral.
 One full set of numeral boards uses 4 page protectors making 8 numeral boards with different numerals on each side.
 Zero and one are not included.
 Cheap.
 Simple.
 Better than anything you can buy.